Get Started with FedEx Web Services

 - FedEx Ship Manager API Subscribe Retirement

-On June 1, 2011, FedEx will retire the subscription transaction for the legacy FedEx Ship Manager® API and FedEx Ship Manager® Direct solutions.
+On June 1, 2011, FedEx retired the subscription transaction for the legacy FedEx Ship Manager® API and FedEx Ship Manager® Direct solutions.
 The subscription transaction automatically generates a new meter number and is typically used once for new software installations.
 FedEx functionality utilizing the FedEx Ship Manager API and FedEx Ship Manager Direct solutions will not work with new software installations that use the legacy subscription transaction after June 2011.

 In order to maintain this functionality, applications and systems using these solutions must upgrade to FedEx Web Services.
 Existing software installations of the FedEx Ship Manager API or FedEx Ship Manager Direct functionality will not be affected if a new meter is not required.
 FedEx Web Services transactions are not affected by this change.